NFL Coach To Implement ‘Cellphone Breaks’ At Team Meetings

 — Sports Illustrated (@SInow) March 27, 2019

 This is not the first time an NFL coach has decided to give players a cellphone break.
 In 2015, San Francisco 49ers Coach Jim Tomsula did something similar to help his team stay focused throughout longer meetings, Fox News reported.
-Tomsula said he learned from experts that the average attention span was about 27 minutes, so the idea of asking players to sit in a 2-hour-long meeting without a break seemed somewhat excessive.
+Tomsula said he learned from experts that the average attention span was about 27 minutes, so the idea of asking players to sit in a two-hour-long meeting without a break seemed somewhat excessive.
 Kingsbury seems to agree with Tomsula on that point.

 Kingsbury joined the coaching staff for the University of Houston in 2008.
 In 2012, he became offensive coordinator for the Texas A&M Aggies.
 In 2013, he made his head coaching debut for the Texas Tech Red Riders.
 He stayed with the team until 2103, when he was fired after losing three consecutive seasons.
 This year will be Kingsbury’s first coaching in the NFL.